segmentio/segment-docs/src/connections/destinations/catalog/supervised-ai/index.md

 1. From the Segment App's Destinations catalog page, click **Add Destination**.
-2. Search for "Supervised AI" in the Destinations Catalog, and select the Supervised AI destination.
+2. Search for "DataBrain" in the Destinations Catalog, and select the DataBrain destination.
-3. Go to your [Supervised AI dashboard](https://supervisedai.com/integrations), and copy your "API Key".
+3. Go to your [DataBrain dashboard](https://supervisedai.com/integrations), and copy your "API Key".
-4. Back in the Segment app, paste the API key into the settings for the Supervised AI destination.
+4. Back in the Segment app, paste the API key into the settings for the DataBrain destination.

 > info ""
-> You should see data in Supervised AI within 48 hours.
+> You should see data in DataBrain within 48 hours.
 SupervisedAI notifies you by email when your model is generated.

-*Optional:* You can use Segment [Replays](https://segment.com/docs/guides/what-is-replay/) to sync your past events which were sent through Segment into your Supervised AI instance.
+*Optional:* You can use Segment [Replays](https://segment.com/docs/guides/what-is-replay/) to sync your past events which were sent through Segment into your DataBrain instance.

 ## Page